 Mutually exclusive means that each factor can only fit into one category at a time.
 In other words, there is no overlap.

 Consider the example of a French cheese company, who is seeking to find the root cause of a problem with its distribution network.
-A framework that is not mutually exclusive may identify two items: distribution networks in France and camembert product distribution networks.

 The reason for this lack of mutual exclusivity is that there is overlap between the two items.
 Since camembert is distributed in France, the item is counted twice.